 This BNYS course is designed for students who want to learn everything they can about naturopathy and yogic science.
 There are two options for this programme: full-time BNYS and distance BNYS.
 The following is information about the various types of BNYS:

 Numerous naturopathic fields are included in the 4.5-year full-time BNYS programme.
 It would create several prospects for employment for BNYS graduates in the field of complementary medicine

 For the working professional who might not have full-time to devote to the course, a part-time course is established.
 Weekends or twice a month are used for class sessions.
 BNYS course is not a part-time course because it is a specialty course in medicine

 Few universities in India offer the 3-year BNYS distance programme.
 Students who are unable to enroll in a full-time programme should take this course.
 Merit-based and entrance exam-based criteria are used for admission to the Distance BNYS

-Here are some of the top BNYS Specialisations listed below:
+Here are some of the key specializations within the BNYS program: